Benchmarking Analytical Query Processing in Intel SGXv2

-\paragraph{Root causes of overheads.} As we will show in the rest of this section, the slowdowns visible in the overview can be attributed to factors rooted in the SGX security mechanisms on a hardware level.
-Additionally, there are other important performance factors that are rooted not purely in hardware, but also in the software (e.g., the SGX SDK).
+\paragraph{Root causes of overheads.} As we will show in the rest of this section, the slowdowns visible in the overview can be attributed to factors originating from the SGX security mechanisms on a hardware level.
+Additionally, there are other important performance factors that are rooted not purely in hardware but also in the software (e.g., the SGX SDK).
 We first summarize these factors below and present more detail in \cref{sec:join-random-access,sec:join-pipelining,sec:join-numa,sec:join-sdk}:

-\begin{enumerate} \item \emph{Hardware-only effects.} There are two hardware factors that cause the slowdown of the hash joins in the overview.
-The first, which we quantify and discuss in \cref{sec:join-random-access}, is the more expensive random memory access inside the enclave.
-Although this effect is already known from SGXv1, optimizing to mitigate this known effect is more important since EPC paging is not the limiting factor anymore.
-In addition to this known effect, we uncover a new overhead not resulting from memory encryption and security checks but from a difference in how the CPU executes machine code inside enclaves.
-This issue is investigated in \cref{sec:join-pipelining}, where we also demonstrate how manual loop unrolling and instruction reordering can alleviate it. \item \emph{Mixed effects.} Other effects we observed result from an interplay of SGX software (i.e., the SGX SDK and the OS) and the SGX hardware.
-For example, while the newly enabled support for \ac{NUMA} in SGXv2 enables the usage of more cores in joins, \cref{sec:join-numa} reveals that the unavailability of NUMA-awareness in SGX enclaves causes slowdowns because cross-NUMA traffic for joins can not be avoided.
-Moreover, we analyze other important software-based performance factors, such as thread synchronization and memory management for SGXv2.
-As we show in \cref{sec:join-sdk}, they can cause significant slowdowns if not handled carefully. \end{enumerate}
+\begin{enumerate} \item \emph{Hardware-only effects.} Two hardware factors cause the slowdown of the hash joins in the overview.
+The first (cf. \cref{sec:join-random-access}) is the more expensive random main memory access inside the enclave.
+Optimizing to mitigate this known effect is more important in SGXv2 since EPC paging is no longer the limiting factor.
+Additionally, we uncover a previously unknown overhead that does not result from SGX-specific memory encryption and security checks but from a side channel mitigation that is always enabled in SGX enclaves.
+This issue is investigated in \cref{sec:join-pipelining}, where we also demonstrate how manual loop unrolling and instruction reordering can alleviate it. \item \emph{Mixed effects.} Other important performance effects result from an interplay of SGX software (i.e., the SGX SDK and the OS) and the SGX hardware.
+Firstly, while the support for \ac{NUMA} in SGXv2 enables the usage of more cores in joins, \cref{sec:join-numa} reveals that the unavailability of NUMA-awareness in SGX enclaves causes slowdowns because cross-NUMA traffic for joins can not be avoided.
+Secondly, \cref{sec:join-sdk} demonstrates how thread synchronization and memory management for SGXv2 can cause significant slowdowns if not handled carefully. \end{enumerate}